MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency

 \subsection{Search Space Expansion}

-For the search efficiency, prevalent DAS approaches often perform the search in cell-based search spaces \cite{elsken2019neural}, e.g., DARTS search space.
-Recent works relax the constraints within these search spaces to discover novel designs.
+Considering search efficiency, most DAS approaches adopt cell-based search spaces \cite{elsken2019neural} such as the widely used DARTS search space.
+Recent works have attempted to relax the constraints within these search spaces to enable the discovery of more diverse and effective network designs.

-To enable flexible connection patterns, Amended-DARTS \cite{bi2019stabilizing} explores independent cell structures.
-GOLD-NAS \cite{bi2020gold} allows each node to preserve an arbitrary number of precedents and each edge to preserve an arbitrary number of operations.
+To enable more flexible network topologies, Amended-DARTS \cite{bi2019stabilizing} explores independent cell structures.
+GOLD-NAS \cite{bi2020gold} further allows each node to preserve an arbitrary number of precedents and each edge to preserve an arbitrary number of operations.